atk4/dsql/docs/transactions.rst

 .. php:method:: rollBack

     Roll-back the transaction, however if :php:meth:`Connection::beginTransaction`
-    was executed more than once, will only decrease :php:attr:`Connection::$transaction_depth`.
+    was executed more than once, will only decrease transaction depth.